6 Ways to Focus Your Job Search in a Crisis

 Go deep on this one.
 Who can you give a testimonial to that would never expect it?
 Who can you do the honor of noticing?
 Think outside of the box – you don’t have to know someone well to appreciate them.
-A former colleague, a vendor, a customer service person.
+A former colleague, a vendor, and a customer service person.
 Leave 10 LinkedIn referrals and you may not even need to ask to have the favor returned.

 5. Learn to Zoom.

 Life is challenging for most people right now, which is why it’s a good time to reconnect with former colleagues or other people in your network to see how they’re managing.
-While in-person options are limited, how can you connect with your network using Zoom or another free and easy to use video chat option?
+While in-person options are limited, how can you connect with your network using Zoom or another free and easy-to-use video chat option?

 This is an opportunity to step into a leadership role and help others while connecting with and supporting your community.
 Inviting others to join a Zoom meeting around a topic associated with reaching career goals creates a win-win.

-6. Find grace in this moment.
+6. Find grace at this moment.

 I’ve been so impressed that, while we’re all experiencing various stages of apprehension, many people have self-selected social distance for the good of the whole.
-And from what I’ve seen we’ve done it gracefully, mostly free of judgement and competition.
+And from what I’ve seen we’ve done it gracefully, mostly free of judgment and competition.
 I feel proud to be a part of my community.

 These are uncertain times, and much of life seems out of our control.
 Focusing on the impact you can make on the things that matter most is your best path forward.
 You’ll emerge from this transition, lessons learned, ready to make the best of whatever life brings.